- Difficulty in passing urine

 The effects of several risk factors that increase the risk of prostate cancer are not clear, although a small number of studies have suggested their association with prostate cancer.
 These include:

 IMAGESBrowse through our medical image collection to see illustrations of human anatomy and physiology See Images

 There is no standard screening test for prostate cancer.
 Prostate cancer screening is done using the following tests:

-Digital rectal examination (DRE): This test is done at the doctor’s clinic.
-The doctor inserts his finger into your anus and reaches till your rectum to feel for any cancerous growth in your prostate.
+- Digital rectal examination (DRE): This test is done at the doctor’s clinic.
+The doctor inserts his finger into your anus and reaches your rectum to feel for any cancerous growth in your prostate.

-Prostate-specific antigen (PSA) test: This is a blood test that measures the blood levels of PSA, a substance made by your prostate.
+- Prostate-specific antigen (PSA) test: This is a blood test that measures the blood levels of PSA, a substance made by your prostate.
 The higher levels of PSA are suggestive of cancer.
 But there are other conditions as well when PSA levels are high.
-If your doctor suspects cancer, they might order for a biopsy of the prostate.
+If your doctor suspects cancer, they might order a biopsy of the prostate.

 How can I prevent prostate problems naturally?

 There is no sure way to prevent prostate problems such as prostate cancer.
 Many risk factors such as age, race, and family history can’t be controlled.
 But some of the studies suggest a few ways that can help keep the prostate healthy and prevent prostate cancer naturally.
 These include:

 - Follow a healthy eating pattern that includes